ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 >>
 >> Enter the `Service point`{.action} which corresponds to the Object Storage S3 endpoint, as well as the region (in lowercase) of your Object Storage S3.
 >>
 >> Add the credentials of the S3 user who has the `Administrator`{.action} role on this Object Storage S3.
 This includes the access key and the secret key of the S3 user associated with the Object Storage S3.
-Find more information about the S3 user in [our guide](/pages/storage_and_backup/object_storage/s3_identity_and_access_management).
+Find more information about the S3 user in [this guide](/pages/storage_and_backup/object_storage/s3_identity_and_access_management).
 >>
 >> ![backup_repository_s3_5](images/backup_repository_s3_5.png){.thumbnail}
 >>